salamandersen93/sabr/README.md

 ## Overview

-**Synthetic Twin - BioPilot** is a comprehensive platform that combines physics-based bioreactor simulation with intelligent fault detection and AI-powered troubleshooting.
+**SABR** is a comprehensive platform that combines physics-based bioreactor simulation with intelligent fault detection and AI-powered troubleshooting.
 The system uses a simple yet effective modeling architecture for core bioreactor parameters and features a custom fault injection engine to create realistic, dynamic bioreactor runs.

 ---